 The Company has formally constituted Committees of the Board of Directors.
 The Directors consider that the Company is of a size to justify the formation of special or separate Committees.
 The Board as a whole, together with the appointed Committees, is able to address the governance aspects of the Company's activities and ensure that it adheres to appropriate ethical standards.
-The composition of the Company's Committees is premised on there being three Directors.
+The composition of the Company's Committees is premised on there being four Directors.
 The current mix may be reviewed from time to time, if and when the composition of the Board increases in size and expertise.
+In its review Company will be mindful of its Diversity Policy and the ASX Corporate Governance June 2010 recommendations relating to diversity.
 The information below outlines the main corporate governance policies that the Directors have adopted.